 Subsection 106.01 shall include the following:

+All companies that will provide $10,000 or more in supplies or materials on any CDOT project must be registered in the B2GNow software system and shall update the registration on an annual basis.

-Prior to beginning any work the Contractor shall submit to the Engineer a completed Form 1425, Supplier List.
-During the performance of the Contract, the Contractor shall submit an updated Form 1425 when requested by the Engineer.
+Prior to beginning any work on the project, the Contractor shall submit to the Engineer a completed Form 1425, Supplier List documenting all companies providing $10,000 or more of supplies or materials directly to the Contractor for the project.
+This list shall not include companies also responsible for the installation of the supplies or materials.
+During the performance of the project, the Contractor shall submit an updated Form 1425 if one or more of these companies change.

+The Contractor shall require each subcontractor to submit a Form 1425 listing all companies providing $10,000 or more of supplies or materials to the subcontractor.
+The Contractor shall submit the subcontractor’s Form 1425 with Form 205.

 Failure to comply with the requirements of this subsection shall be grounds for withholding of progress payments.